software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .important-title }

-> Exercise 13
+> Exercise 11
 >
 > Implement the tasks of the third user story, "As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations".
 >
-> Put the business logic of "creating a reading recommendation for a user" into the `createReadingRecommendation` method implemented in exercise 8.
-These changes will probably break the tests implemented in exercise 9.
-Fix the existing tests, and _add a new test_, which tests that the `createReadingRecommendation` methods associates the reading recommendation with the provided user.
+> Put the business logic of "creating a reading recommendation for a user" into the `createRecommendation` method implemented in exercise 6.
+These changes will probably break the tests implemented in exercise 7.
+Fix the existing tests, but you don't need to implement any new tests.
 >
 > The "Edit" link and the "Delete" button should only be visible in the reading recommendation list if the user has added the reading recommendation.

 {: .important-title }

-> Exercise 14
+> Exercise 12
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create create a GitHub release for the project.
 Create a new tag called "sprint3".
 The release title should be "Sprint 3".
 Give a brief description for the release that describes the features implemented during the Sprint.
 > [Generate a JAR file](/sprint-2#jar) for the application like we did in the previous Sprint and add the JAR file to the release.